anisinghppsa/hanginwithmrcooper/README.md

 7. Enhance the shopping cart to display the user's name and account balance.
 If the cart total exceeds the account balance, the user should not be able to checkout.
 8. Add error handling to the application.
 API calls will fail if the user is not logged in.
 The user should be redirected to the login page in these cases.
 9. Add a route for logging out.
 Also add the appropriate link to **App.tsx**.
 Redirect to the login page after successfully logging out.
-10. Convert all class components to functional components.
-Use the hooks API as necessary to regain functionality.
+10. Convert uses of local state to Context API + hooks where applicable. (useReducer + useContext)

+### Bonus
+- More advanced tasks
+- Storybook
+- Testing